 The first step toward figuring out which type of transaction is cheapest for your business is determining the pricing model that your processor is using to assess fees.
 If you don’t already know, a quick look at our article about tiered pricing vs. interchange plus will help you figure out which type of pricing your processor is using.
 If you would like more detail, check out the articles that cover tiered pricing and interchange plus separately.

 Interchange Plus Pricing

-If your processor is charging fees based on interchange plus pricing, simply use CardFellow's free PIN debit vs. signature debit cost calculator to figure out which type of transaction is cheapest for your business.
+If your processor is charging fees based on interchange plus pricing, read through CardFellow’s PIN debit vs. signature debit cost article to figure out which type of transaction is cheapest for your business.

-The first step to comparing signature debit vs. pin debit transaction fees on tiered pricing is to calculate your signature debit cost using your business's average sale amount as we did in the Tiered Pricing Cost section above.
+The first step to comparing signature debit vs. pin debit transaction fees on tiered pricing is to calculate your signature debit cost using your business’s average sale amount as we did in the Interchange Plus Pricing Cost section above.